-If you’re thinking about installing a heat pump—whether it be a super-efficient heat pump HVAC system or a heat pump water heater—you’re in luck.
+If you’re thinking about installing a super-efficient heat pump HVAC system or a heat pump water heater, you’re in luck.

-It’s an excellent time in history for Americans who want to make their homes more comfortable and energy efficient.
+Now is an excellent time for Americans to make their homes more comfortable and energy efficient.

-But before you dive in, here’s something you need to know: Depending on where you live, you could get a super-efficient electric heat pump HVAC system or water heater—along with any eligible rebates you might qualify for—at no upfront cost.
-Click here to see if your home qualifies.
+But before you dive in, here’s something you need to know: Depending on where you live, you could get a super-efficient electric heat pump HVAC system or water heater—along with any eligible rebates you might qualify for and an energy-savings guarantee if you qualify.
+Tap here to find out.

 Table of contents:

 - How much is the heat pump tax credit for HVAC and water heater upgrades

 - What heat pump rebates are included in the Inflation Reduction Act

 - HVAC heat pump rebates

 - What heat pump HVAC systems qualify for incentives